-The Brandeis Data Science Initiative launched a new seminar series that began on March 16, 2021.
-The series provides opportunities for researchers at Brandeis who know little to nothing about data science to learn from faculty members who utilize these methods in their own research and become inspired to adapt data science to their own projects.
-It includes speakers across the School of Arts and Sciences, the Heller School, International Business School and the Rabb School.
+The Brandeis Data Science Initiative launched a new seminar series in March 2021.
+The series provides opportunities for Brandeis researchers who know little to nothing about data science to learn from faculty members who use these methods in their own research and become inspired to adapt data science to their own projects.
+It includes speakers across the School of Arts and Sciences, Heller School, International Business School and the Rabb School.

-This talk will explore trends and occupational details of data scientific capacity in higher ed over the past decade.
-The analysis of these trends begins in computer science faculty jobs, and ends by illuminating the relevance of data science, machine learning, and artificial intelligence across the non-faculty workforce.
+This talk explores trends and occupational details of data scientific capacity in higher ed over the past decade.
+The analysis of these trends begins in computer science faculty jobs and ends by illuminating the relevance of data science, machine learning and artificial intelligence across the non-faculty workforce.
 The standardized nature of job posting analytics makes it possible to study faculty and non-faculty jobs through the same skills taxonomy, which results in a clear view of the distinctiveness of research universities as headquarters of data scientific talent.
 This clarification, in turn, points to untapped resources in the higher ed sector that can support innovation in data science education and in university operations.

 Many complex systems can be modeled as network graphs, with nodes and edges representing objects and the relationships between them.
 Deep-learning based graph analytics (mainly graph representation learning) is one of the most important techniques in the modern artificial intelligence community.
 It has found valuable application in the social sciences in the development of neural networks that can classify text and images.
 Read Steven's recent article in The Conversation about vaccine misinformation on social media and how disinformation gets in the way of countering the pandemic.